hipe4ml/hipe4ml_tests/README.md

 # hipe4ml_tests
-Repository with tests and related data for the hipe4ml package
+Repository with data used for testing the hipe4ml package